TmrAmrt/ThueProject/README.md

 # ThueProject

-This is a project I did for school in 2021, it is an interpreter, and a IDE for Thue language programming.
+This is a project I did for school in 2021.
+It is an interpreter, and an IDE for Thue language programming.

 Thue is a non-deterministic string replacement language.
 A programm in Thue is composed of a string of text and a set of rules wich will be applied to it.